Factors for Choosing Self-Storage

 Insurance: Storage insurance is an important issue to consider, especially if you plan to store high-value items.
 Storage companies usually offer their own insurance against loss or damages.
 In most cases they will either offer full replacement value or limited liability, which covers as little as 60 cents per pound per article.
 This means if your storage handlers damage your 10-pound stereo that cost you $1,000, you would only receive $6 in compensation.
 Make sure you fully understand how the insurance they are offering will cover any potential damage in cases such as fire, flood, etc. Also, check with your own agent to see if your renter's insurance or homeowner's insurance will cover you.

-We offer long & short term storage, 7 days access available, NYC Storage units, Furniture storage, Full house storage, storage facilitates, mini storage, door to door, rent trucks (we used don't), NYC storage, Brooklyn Self Storage, Queens Self Storage, secure furniture storage and house storage, affordable self storage units, cheapest storage, space for storage, self storage units, space storage, portable storage, safeguard self storage, commercial storage, American self storage, storage cost. storage ideas, cheapest storage.
+We offer long & short term storage, 7 days access available, NYC Storage units, Furniture storage, Full house storage, storage facilitates, mini storage, door to door, rent trucks (we used don't), NYC storage, Bronx Self Storage, Queens Self Storage, secure furniture storage and house storage, affordable self storage units, cheapest storage, space for storage, self storage units, space storage, portable storage, safeguard self storage, commercial storage, American self storage, storage cost. storage ideas, cheapest storage.